-Legally, a bondholder representative means a business that has undertaken to act for the benefit of bondholders in the manner stated in the terms and conditions of the bond or in some other agreement related to the bond.
-In the proposal, this agreement is called a representation agreement.
+Legally, a bondholder representative means a business that has undertaken to act for the benefit of bondholders in the manner stated in the terms and conditions of the bond or in a representation agreement related to the bond.

 What does a bondholder representative do?